 - 21.1.
 Information on all accepted offers of housing will be published on a quarterly basis on the Waverley Housing website to demonstrate transparency in allocation and to allow other applicants to make informed housing choices.
 Details to be published includes: - a) The properties let by size and area. - b) The number of applicants bidding for each property. - c) Ethnic Origin of successful applicants. - d) Number of lets to applicants with priority. - 21.2.
-Performance Reports on allocations will be submitted to the Management Team and Board on a monthly basis.
+Performance Reports on allocations will be submitted to the Management Team on a monthly basis and the Board on a quarterky basis.
 Performance will be measured in line with the Scottish Social Housing Charter.